hokageCV/express-scheduler-api/README.md

 - Get a list of all your meetings
 - Automatically add google meet event to google calendar

-### API Documentation

-Documetation is created using Swagger.
-It can be referred [here](https://express-scheduler-api-production.up.railway.app/docs).

 ### My Learnings

 - Zod